revaturelabs/interviewquestions/Python/Python-Functions & Array/Lambda.md

 </details>

-7.Does lambda contains return statements?
+7.Does lambda contain return statements?

-- A.True
+- A.Yes
-- B.False
+- B.No

 <details><summary> <b>Show Answer</b> </summary>

 **Ans**:

-  B.False
+  B.No

 <details><summary> <b>Explanation</b> </summary>

- lambda definition does not include a return statement. it always contains an expression which is returned.
-Also note that we can put a lambda definition anywhere a function is expected.
-We don’t have to assign it to a variable at all.
+ Lambda definition does not include a return statement and it always contains an expression which is returned.
+Also, note that we can put a lambda definition anywhere a function is expected.
+We don’t have to assign it to a variable.

   </details>
   </details>

-8.Write a lambda function which takes two arguments: a and b and returns the multiplication of them: a*b.
+8.Write a lambda function which takes two arguments as a and b and returns the multiplication of them as a*b.

 <details><summary> <b>Show Answer</b> </summary>